My craving for a Traditional Chocolate Rice Cake sets in...

 175g unsalted butter

 1/2 tsp vanilla essence

-3. Add in the vanilla essence and mix well.
+2. Add in the icing sugar and vanilla essence and continue beating until well combined.

 >>You can chill the buttercream in the fridge for a while for easier frosting if the weather is too warm.